audioburst-labs/AudioburstMobileLibrary/README.md

 ```

 ## Returning current playback state
-This interface can be called by the library at any time, so please try always return current playback state, even if it is not playing anything currently.
+This interface can be called by the library at any time, so please try to always return the current playback state, even when nothing is currently playing.
 ```kotlin
 audioburstLibrary.setPlaybackStateListener(this)